-In the above fora, it does not hesitate to share with other humanitarian actors - to the extent compatible with its neutral, impartial and independent stance - its analysis of the context or security situation, results of needs assessments and its technical expertise.
+In the above fora, it does not hesitate to share with other humanitarian actors - to the extent compatible with its neutral, impartial and independent stance and its commitment to confidentiality - its analysis of the context or security situation, results of needs assessments and its technical expertise.
 In order to preserve this strictly humanitarian approach, the ICRC favours interaction with humanitarian actors operational on the ground and has always refrained from being associated with any approach that involves objectives that are anything other than humanitarian.
 This has proved particularly useful in situations in which the UN plays a strong political role or is engaged in peace operations alongside humanitarian work.
-The ICRC remains outside the set-up of the UN agencies, the Inter-Agency Standing Committee and the cluster system, yet attends meetings as a "standing invitee" or an observer to facilitate effective humanitarian coordination.
-The organization also maintains relations with many other international actors, including the humanitarian branches of regional inter-governmental organizations and international NGOs and their consortia, engaging them on issues of humanitarian action, coordination and policy-making.
+While the ICRC remains outside the set-up of UN agencies and the cluster system, to facilitate effective humanitarian coordination, it participates as a "standing invitee" in the Inter-Agency Standing Committee and as an observer in Humanitarian Country Teams and other fora.
+The organization also maintains relations with many other international actors, including the humanitarian branches of regional inter-governmental organizations and international NGOs and their consortia, such as the Steering Committee for Humanitarian Response and the International Council of Voluntary Agencies, engaging them on issues of humanitarian action, coordination and policy-making.
+It proactively participates in the preparations for the 2016 World Humanitarian Summit.